Electricity Laws and Incentives in New Jersey

 An entity that owns, controls, operates, or manages electric vehicle supply equipment is not defined as a public utility.

-(Reference New Jersey Statutes 48:25-10)
+(Reference New Jersey Statute 48:25-10)

-Residential Electric Vehicle (EV) Charging Station Installation Policies
+Residential Electric Vehicle (EV) Charger Installation Policies

-(Reference New Jersey Statutes 52:27D-141.11)
+(Reference New Jersey Statute 52:27D-141.11)

 Zero Emission Vehicle (ZEV) Deployment Support

 New Jersey joined California, Connecticut, Maine, Maryland, Massachusetts, New York, Oregon, Rhode Island, and Vermont in signing a memorandum of understanding (MOU) to support the deployment of ZEVs through involvement in a ZEV Program Implementation Task Force (Task Force).
 In May 2014, the Task Force published a ZEV Action Plan (Plan) identifying 11 priority actions to accomplish the goals of the MOU, including deploying at least 3.3 million ZEVs and adequate fueling infrastructure within the signatory states by 2025.
 The Plan also includes a research agenda to inform future actions.
-On an annual basis, each state must report on the number of registered ZEVs, the number of public electric vehicle (EV) charging stations and hydrogen fueling stations, and available information regarding workplace fueling for ZEVs.
+On an annual basis, each state must report on the number of registered ZEVs, the number of public electric vehicle (EV) chargers and hydrogen fueling stations, and available information regarding workplace fueling for ZEVs.

 In June 2018, the Task Force published a new ZEV Action Plan for 2018-2021.
 Building on the 2014 Action Plan, the 2018 Action Plan makes recommendations for states and other key partners in five priority areas: